AudioGroupCologne/SUpDEq/README.md

-## SUpDEq - Spatial Upsampling by Directional Equalization
+## SUpDEq - Spatial Upsampling by Directional Equalization (Description of the Original Branch)
 This toolbox is a MATLAB implementation of the SUpDEq method, as presented in [1-7].
 In general, the SUpDEq method is an approach to generate dense HRTF datasets based on sparsely measured HRTF datasets.
 For example, applying the SUpDEq method, a (technically) appropriate full-spherical dense HRTF dataset with 2702 directions can be derived from only 38 actually measured HRTFs.

 Basically, the method attempts to remove direction-dependent temporal and spectral components of the sparse HRTF dataset by a spectral division (equalization) of the HRTFs with corresponding rigid sphere transfer functions (STFs).
 This equalized HRTF dataset is then transformed to the spherical harmonics (SH) domain by means of a spherical Fourier transform [9-10].
 Next, a de-equalization is performed by extracting the equalized HRTFs at the spatial sampling points of the dense grid (SH-interpolation / spatial upsampling) and multiplying these HRTFs with the respective STFs in frequency domain.